-Volunteers connect with Adventist schools in North Caroline after Hurricane Helene.
+Volunteers connect with Adventist schools in North Carolina after Hurricane Helene.

 In a collaborative effort to support students affected by Hurricane Helene, Andrews University has initiated a virtual mission trip that includes 22 undergraduate and graduate students volunteering to offer trauma processing sessions.